PsyTeachR/ads-v1/docs/04-data.md

 The functions from <code class='package'>readxl</code> for loading `.xlsx` sheets have a different, more limited way to specify the column types.
 You will have to convert factor columns and dates using `mutate()`, which you'll learn about in Chapter\ \@ref(wrangle), so most people let `read_excel()` guess data types and don't set the `col_types` argument.

-For SPSS data, whilst `rio::import()` will just read the numeric values of factors and not their labels, the function `read_sav()` from <code class='package'>haven</code> reads both, however, you have to convert factors from a haven-specific "labelled double" to a factor (I have no idea why haven doesn't do this for you).
+For SPSS data, whilst `rio::import()` will just read the numeric values of factors and not their labels, the function `read_sav()` from <code class='package'>haven</code> reads both.
+However, you have to convert factors from a haven-specific "labelled double" to a factor (we have no idea why haven doesn't do this for you).

 ```r